Postgraduate, leading to a Master of Research (MRes)

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-- personal statement, including rationale for working with particular advisor(s) (500 words maximum)
+- personal statement, including names of 3 potential supervisors (500 words maximum)

 - two letters of recommendation